mrange/tsprintf/README.md

 	1>  c:\temp\github\tsprintf\src\test_suite\../tsprintf/tsprintf.hpp(357): note: see reference to class template instantiation 'typesafe_printf::details::error_reporter<0,const char *,int>' being compiled
 ```

-error_reporter<0,const char *,int> is intepreted like this: For argument 0 the
+error_reporter<0,const char *,int> is interpreted like this: For argument 0 the
 argument type was const char * but was expected to be int (because of %d in the
 format string).